msveshnikov/mars-project-autocode/README.md

 -   Integration with NASA APIs for real-time Mars data
 -   Mobile app development (iOS and Android) using React Native
 -   Machine learning for terrain analysis and prediction
--   Offline mode support with service workers
--   WebGL performance optimizations for low-end devices
--   Voice commands and natural language processing
--   Social sharing features for discoveries and experiences
--   Integration with educational platforms for classroom use

 ## Contributing